-- 3. In-Class Writings/Group Activities (10%) - Throughout our course, we will have several in-class writing activities.
+3. In-Class Writings/Group Activities (10%)

+Throughout our course, we will have several in-class writing activities.
 Some of these activities will be completed independently and some will be completed with a group.
-These writing activities are intended to help you practice your critical analysis skills in preparation for your final paper. - 4.
-Argumentative Close-Reading Papers (one 1000-word paper and one 1500-word paper; 20% total) You'll write two argumentative close-reading papers (ACR papers) over the course of the semester.
+These writing activities are intended to help you practice your critical analysis skills in preparation for your final paper.

+4. Argumentative Close-Reading Papers (one 1000-word paper and one 1500-word paper; 20% total)

+So that you can practice your close-reading and research skills before the final research paper is due, you'll write two argumentative close-reading papers (ACR papers).
 ACR papers are thesis-driven responses to a text.
-These papers should put a chosen text (or, at most, two texts) in dialogue with some of the themes of space and place we discuss in class.
+These papers should put a chosen text (or, at most, two texts) in dialogue with some of the ideas about space and place that we discuss in class.
 For the first ACR paper (1000 words), you are not required to use outside sources.
 Your second ACR paper (1500 words) will require you to incorporate one outside source into your analysis.
+ACR papers are due at the beginning of class.
+If you are not in class on a day when a paper is due, you should arrange to turn in your paper in advance.

-Submit your ACR paper to Canvas by midnight on the date due. - 5.
-Manifesto + Artist's Statement (manifesto + 500-word artist statement; 10%) For the first part of this assignment, you will create a manifesto about a space or place that you love (or hate!).
+5. Manifesto + Artist's Statement (manifesto + 500-word artist statement; 10%)

+For the first part of this assignment, you will create a manifesto about a space or place that you love (or hate!).
 The space or place you choose can be one that you've experienced, or you can write about a space or place as it is represented in one of the text's we have read.
 Use the manifestos we read in class as models.
 The second part of this assignment is an artist's statement.
 Your artist's statement is an analysis of your manifesto: You should analyze your manifesto as you would a literary text.
 In 500 words, discuss your stylistic choices, your target audience, and the overall "goal" of your manifesto.
-Be sure to draw on the themes of space and place we've focused on in class. - 6.
-Prospectus + Annotated Bibliography (1000 words; 20%) - To prepare for your final paper, you will submit a prospectus and annotated bibliography.
-Your 350-word prospectus should outline the general plan for your paper, summarize your argument, and describe your evidence.
-In addition to your prospectus, you will submit a 650-word annotated bibliography that lists four sources and explains why each is useful to your project.
-You may decide not to use all four sources in your final paper; for your final paper, you'll only want to use the sources that are most pertinent to your argument.
+Be sure to draw on the themes of space and place we've focused on in class.

+6. Prospectus + Annotated Bibliography (1000 words; 15%)

+In order to prepare for your final paper, you will submit a prospectus and annotated bibliography.
+Your prospectus should outline your general plan for your paper.
+You should describe what argument you'll make and what evidence you will use to support your argument.
+Your prospectus should be 350 words.
+In addition, you will submit an annotated bibliography with your prospectus.
+In this document, you will provide source citations followed by a summary of the source and a description of how you plan to use it in your work.
+You should include four sources in your annotated bibliography; however, keep in mind that you may not use all four sources in your final paper.
+For your final paper, you'll only want to use the sources that are most pertinent to your argument.
+Your annotated bibliography should be at least 650 words.

+7. "Elevator Pitch" Presentation (5%)

+Toward the end of our course, you'll give an informal, low-stakes presentation describing your final paper.
+During your presentation, you should provide an overview of the scholarship you've found on your topic, describe your main argument (thesis), and offer evidence to support your claim.
+You'll want to be succinct, as you'll only have five minutes to pitch your ideas to the class.

-7. Research Paper (2000 words; 30%)
+8. Research Paper (2000 words; 35%)